alexkord/Study_KPI/README.md

 # Study_KPI
-Program that has to improve skills in Java language programming
+Program has to improve skills in Java language programming